Looking to learn how an Amazon FBA or eCommerce business is valued?

 Plus, of course, your salary.

-A broker recasts your financials to calculate your SDE (Seller Discretionary Earnings) so that the true value of your business is revealed.
+A broker recasts your financials to calculate your SDE (Seller Discretionary Earnings), revealing the true value of your company.

 To calculate your SDE, a broker takes a look at your annual profits, which in our example are $25,000.
 Naturally, you must pay taxes on that amount.
 We also have to take into consideration your salary ($45,000), interest ($5,700), one-time expenses ($5,000), depreciation ($2,000) and owner benefits, including travel ($10,000)>